NaorOrZion/dorms-project/README.md

-# Students' Dorms
+# Students' Dorms Website

 ## Why did I create the project?
 There is an xlsx file that describes where every student resides.
-This file is unorganized and complex to read and understand for students and also hard to manage.
+This file is unorganized, complex to read and understand for students and also hard to manage.

 ## My solution
-Create a website for the dorms that will organize the way people can view where they reside in the dorms and organize the way the responsible guy on this website manages it.
+My solution is to create a website for the dorms that will organize the way people can view where they reside in the dorms and organize the way the responsible guy on this website manages it.

 ## What does the website include